 - Personal safety: Wyoming has some of the lowest crime rates in the nation, ranking eighth and 12th for the lowest rates of violent and property crime, respectively.

 - Low student debt: Based on graduates of public and non-profit colleges in 2018, Wyoming had the eighth-lowest average debt level in the country, according to the Institute for College Access & Success.

-- Potential for clearer thinking and better decision making: U.S. News & World Report ranks Wyoming number five among states with the least pollution.
+- Potential for clearer thinking and better decision making: The Environmental Protection Agency ranks Wyoming among the states with the least pollution.
 In addition to lower risk to your overall health, your brain may benefit.
 (Air pollution, for example, has been connected to impaired cognitive functioning.)

 According to data for the 2017-18 academic year from the National Center for Education Statistics (NCES), average costs at public colleges and universities in Wyoming were well below the national averages.
 At four-year public schools, the average tuition and fees were $4,443 for in-state students and $13,731 for out-of-state students.
 The costs at two-year public schools were even lower.
 (Data was not available for private schools.)

 When it comes to on-campus housing, the same NCES data indicates that the average cost of room and board at public four-year schools in the state totaled $10,043.